ravisku/klm_de_assignment/README.md

 # KLM Data Engineering Assignment

 This repository contains a PySpark-based application designed to process and analyze bookings and airports data.
-The application is containerized using Docker, making it easy to run locally or scale for production use.
+The application is containerized using Docker, making it easy to run locally.

 ---